gardener/gardener/docs/concepts/controller-manager.md

 #### "Lifecycle" Reconciler

 The "Lifecycle" reconciler processes `Seed` objects which are enqueued every 10 seconds in order to check if the responsible Gardenlet is still responding and operable.
 Therefore, it checks renewals via `Lease` objects of the seed in the garden cluster which are renewed regularly by the Gardenlet.
 In case a `Lease` is not renewed for the configured amount in `config.controllers.seed.monitorPeriod.duration`, the reconciler assumes that the Gardenlet stopped operating and updates the `GardenletReady` condition to `Unknown`.
 Additionally, conditions and constraints of all `Shoot` resources scheduled on the affected seed are set to `Unknown` as well because a striking Gardenlet won't be able to maintain these conditions any more.

+### "Bastion" Controller

+`Bastion` resources have a limited lifetime, which can be extended up to a certain amount by performing a heartbeat on them.
+The `Bastion` controller is responsible for deleting expired or rotten `Bastion`s.

+* "expired" means a `Bastion` has exceeded its `status.ExpirationTimestamp`.
+* "rotten" means a `Bastion` is older than the configured `maxLifetime`.

+The `maxLifetime` is an option on the `Bastion` controller and defaults to 24 hours.

+The deletion triggers the gardenlet to perform the necessary cleanups in the Seed cluster, so some time can pass between deletion and the `Bastion` actually disappearing.
+Clients like `gardenctl` are advised to not re-use `Bastion`s whose deletion timestamp has been set already.

+Refer to [GEP-15](../proposals/15-manage-bastions-and-ssh-key-pair-rotation.md) for more information on the lifecycle of `Bastion` resources.